danilown/pynunciation/README.md

 ### Leo has the audio files but the script is unable to get it

 This happens because, for some reason, Leo's entry for that word does not include an audio file of the original audio

+## Disclaimers

+This is highly experimental, done for fun and the necessity of downloading audio files from these websites.
+The code can be improved in several ways;

 ## Support